chaos-polymtl/lethe/doc/source/parameters/cfd/dynamic_flow_control.rst

 The purpose of this subsection is to enable dynamic flow control.
 It is important when we want to simulate an average velocity on a specific boundary (CFD) or the whole domain (for CFD-DEM).
 To control the average velocity of the flow, the code calculates a :math:`\beta` coefficient at each time step that is used to keep the average velocity in an acceptable threshold.
-If the chosen wall boundary on which a average velocity is imposed is an inlet, the average velocity targeted must be negative since the outward normal vector is used for the calculation.
-Thereby, if the chosen wall boundary is an outlet, average velocity must be positive.
+If the boundary on which an average velocity is imposed is an inlet, the average velocity targeted must be negative since the outward normal vector is used for the calculation.
+If the boundary is an outlet, average velocity must be positive.
 In other to keep the sign consistency, the targeted velocity should have an negative sign when used with CFD-DEM even if no normal vector is used since the whole domain is taken into account.

-The main controller of the average velocity is the following equation and is based on Wang [1]:
+The main controller of the average velocity is the following equation and is based on approach of Wang [1]:

 .. math::
     \beta^{n+1} = \beta^n - \frac{\alpha}{\Delta t} \left[ (\bar{U})^{0} - 2(\bar{U})^{n} + (\bar{U})^{n-1} \right]